masahide/mysql8-audit-proxy/CONTRIBUTING.md

 ## Getting Help
 If you need help with using mysql8-audit-proxy, please open an issue on the GitHub repository.
 We'll do our best to assist you!

-## Testing
-Here's how to run tests on mysql8-audit-proxy using a MySQL 8 Docker container.

 ### Start and Stop MySQL Daemon
 ```bash